grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 reservedOrders.Add(order)
 ```

 While this achieves the goal in technical terms (i.e. the application works), the code does not reflect the domain.

-If roles, responsibilities and collaborations between objects reflect the domain, then any change that is natural in the domain is natural in the code.
+If roles, responsibilities, and collaborations between objects reflect the domain, then any change that is natural in the domain is natural in the code.
 If this is not the case, then changes that seem small from the perspective of the problem domain end up touching many classes and methods in highly unusual ways.
-In other words, the interactions between objects becomes less stable (which is exactly what we want to avoid).
+In other words, the interactions between objects become less stable (which is exactly what we want to avoid).

 On the other hand, let's assume that we have modeled the design after the domain and have introduced a proper `Order` role.
 Then, the logic for reserving an order may look like this: